tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/profile_integrations/0-intro.md

 ### 2. Register your application

 We highly recommend that you use OAuth 2.0 to authenticate with the Optimizely REST API.
-This will allow you to provide a seamless experience to users in your application and periodically send data to Optimizely in the background.
+This will allow you to provide a seamless experience to users in your application and periodically send data to Optimizely.
 [Learn how to connect to Optimizely using OAuth 2.0](/rest/reference/#oauth).

 ### 3. Create a datasource

 After connecting with Optimizely you should [create a Datasource](/rest/customer_profiles#create-dcpdatasource) in Optimizely.
 This will be the location for all of your application's customer data.
-This allows you to send customer data to Optimizely, by Datasource, without worrying about the relationship of customers across datasources.
+This allows you to send customer data to Optimizely grouped by source of Data.
+You can create as many datasources as you have different sources of data.

+Every DCP service account will have a datasource created by default for Optimizely data.

 ### 4. Register Attributes